IRTakan/SQL-Challenge/README.md

 *To import the data use pdAdmin GUI's Import/Export Data.
 This is done by right-clicking on each table and then importing the matched .csv file from the root repo's 'Resources' folder).

+*Note: The order that the tables appear in the emp_schemata.sql is the order they were created.